-A NEW NOVEL BY DR. MICHAEL FINE
+A NEW BOOK BY MICHAEL FINE

 A bull gets loose in Tennessee.
 A black sergeant stops the murder of a Trump supporter in North Carolina.
 The third husband of a nurse in Pawtucket wins the lottery.
 A schizophrenic woman who lives on Kennedy Plaza discovers that Social Security thinks she is dead.
 The 19-year-old Latina caretaker of a rich old man loses her mother to COVID-19.
 A horse that represents the hopes and dreams of a family in India falls asleep, and then awakens.

 10 stories.
 People whose lives are transformed.
 People who struggle and survive, who see their world through lost hopes, inappropriate loves, and irrational dreams.
 10 stories, each one a new way to listen, see, feel and dream.